themefisher/classimax-bootstrap/README.md

 <!-- reporting issue -->
 ## Reporting Issues
-We use GitHub Issues as the official bug tracker for the Megakit Template.
+We use GitHub Issues as the official bug tracker for the Classimax Template.
 Please Search [existing issues](https://github.com/themefisher/Classimax-Classified-Marketplace-Template/issues).
 It’s possible someone has already reported the same problem.
 If your problem or idea has not been addressed yet, feel free to [open a new issue](https://github.com/themefisher/Classimax-Classified-Marketplace-Template/issues).

 <!-- support -->